Coppola Returns Triumphant in Lush, Thoughtful The Beguiled

 NOT RECOMMENDED FOR: Those who prefer films driven by striking, memorable dialogue.
 Fans of fast-paced or action-driven summer fare (but for those weary of the blockbuster circuit, The Beguiled is an interesting change of pace).

-The Beguiled, directed by Sofia Coppola, opens in limited theaters June 23, 2017, wide June 30.
+The Beguiled, directed by Sofia Coppola, opened in limited theaters June 23, 2017, wide June 30; available for home viewing October 10, 2017.
 It runs 93 minutes and stars Colin Farrell, Nicole Kidman, Kirsten Dunst, Elle Fanning, Oona Laurence, Angourie Rice, Addison Riecke and Emma Howard.
 Watch the trailer for The Beguiled here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.